MalayaSociety/the-product-3dadf/content/pages/about.md

   title: About
   description: This is the about us page
   extra:
-    - name: og:type
+    - name: 'og:type'
       value: website
       keyName: property
-    - name: og:title
+    - name: 'og:title'
       value: About
       keyName: property
-    - name: og:description
+    - name: 'og:description'
       value: This is the about us page
       keyName: property
-    - name: og:image
+    - name: 'og:image'
       value: images/team.jpg
       keyName: property
       relativeUrl: true
-    - name: twitter:card
+    - name: 'twitter:card'
       value: summary_large_image
-    - name: twitter:title
+    - name: 'twitter:title'
       value: About
-    - name: twitter:description
+    - name: 'twitter:description'
       value: This is the about us page
-    - name: twitter:image
+    - name: 'twitter:image'
       value: images/team.jpg
       relativeUrl: true
 layout: page
 ---
 We are a team of productivity nuts that love to get stuff done without the stress of time management.
-We work together to optimize workflows, understand use cases and set up our app to be the most productive and useful tool for us, internally, and for you.
+In this time of pandemic, we wanted to create a reusable and sharable safe productivity toy that can help reduce stress whilst maintaining good workforce productivity.
+We're very proud of this new project and the technologies involved in creating an efficient and safe orgasm.

 ![Our team](/images/team.jpg)